 The 7 Best High-Risk Merchant Account Providers

 Some merchant account providers that offer a high-risk service have several similarities.
-Rates and fees are lower than the average low-risk provider offers and are still reasonable.
+Rates and fees are generally higher than the average low-risk provider offers but are still reasonable.

 ECommerce stores cannot be operated without accepting credit/debit payments.
 Before using electronic payment, you have to use a payment processor.
 These organizations serve as a bridge between you, your bank, and the card networks.
 Often processors prefer doing business with retailers whose investments are considered safe or less risky.
 Businesses deemed high-risk may have a limited selection of processors.
 But if you want to process credit or debit cards, you will need a merchant account.